reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Normativity.md

 # Normativity

+## Introduction

+### Applies Ethics, Normative Ethics and Metaethics

+### The failure of reflective equilibrium and the need for metaethics

 ## Metaethical Positions

-- ?
-Truth-apt?
+Framework

+1. Plattitudes of normativity
+2. Psychology of reasons
-	- No, Non-cognitivism
+	- Non-cognitivism
-	- Yes, Cognitivism
-		- ?
-Normative Properties?
+	- Connection between explanatory and normative reasons
+3. Nature of reasons
-			- No, Non-descriptivism / Constructivism
+	- Constructivism
-			- Yes, Descriptivism
-				- ?
-Natural Properties?
-					- No, Non-naturalism
-					- Yes, Naturalism
+	- Internalism (reasons internal to rationality)
+4. Nature of rationality
-						- ?
-Analytic Reduction?
+	- Deliberation/Reflective
+5. Moral psychology
-							- Yes, Analytic Naturalism
+	- Non-cognitivism
+6. Moral correctness
-							- No, Synthetic Naturalism
+	- Constructivism
+	- Implicit commitments of moral argument
-						- ?
-Objective ?
+	- Sentimentalism
-							- No, Dispositionalism / Subjectivism
-							- Yes, Realism / Objectivism
+7. Objectivity

 ## Plattitudes